 A huge chunk of what makes travel so much fun is its diversity of options.
 The entire world, and soon even space, is there to be explored.
 From sunny, golden beaches to thriving megacities, there are thousands of tempting options.
 Yet, not everything is for everyone.
 As much as some people genuinely enjoy visiting all types of places, others simply can not bear different climates, environments, or lifestyles.
 Therefore, before booking those tickets, think carefully about what you want and need.

 Do you need a quiet place to simply relax for a few days amid the stressful daily life?
 Or would dazzling lights of a big city and hundreds of its bars, cafes, and posh restaurants do a better job for you?
+If you want a bit of both, you will love the stylish serviced apartments Byron Bay can offer, as the location is merely a few steps away from the famous beach while you still get to have much needed privacy, and if you need a dose of socialising, the town centre is not far away as well.
 Everyone has distinct tastes and needs and the travel destination should be tailored to them.

 Finding entertainment is the key